giovanniboscu/continuous-section-field/actions-examples/degraded_pole/create_tapered_pole_explained.md

 - the initial elastic properties of concrete and steel;
 - the polygon names required to assign longitudinal laws later.

-The degradation scenario is introduced after the healthy model has been generated.
-It is defined through the `weight_laws` and `shear_weight_laws` blocks of the final CSF YAML file.

 The complete workflow is:

 ```text